Osteopenia - Overview

 - A family history of osteoporosis.

-- Long-term use of corticosteroids, such as prednisone or
+- Long-term use of corticosteroids, such as hydrocortisone or

-carbamazepine (Tegretol), phenytoin (Dilantin), or gabapentin (Neurontin) for
+carbamazepine (Tegretol), gabapentin (Neurontin), or phenytoin (Dilantin) for

 pain or seizures.